colemanw/webform_civicrm/README.txt

 -You can register contacts for events via webform.
 If your form has multiple contacts on it, you may choose to register them each separately for different events, or all together for the same event(s).
 If you choose to register them together, CiviCRM will show contact 1 as having registered the others.

 NOTE: It is not currently possible to pay for events via webform.

+STATE/PROVINCE AND COUNTRY ADDRESS FIELDS

+This module gives approximately the same functionality as core CiviCRM profiles for the state field of an address:
+- If you enable both state and country fields for an address, the state list will dynamically update based on the chosen country.
+- If you enable a state field but not a country field for an address, only states from your site's default country will be shown (note that this differs slightly from core profile behavior in that only states from your default country will show).
+- If the end-user has scripts disabled, the dynamic state list will degrade to a simple textbox where they may enter the abbreviation.
+This is why state fields appear as textfield form components.

+- None of the above applies to custom fields.
+Custom fields of type state/province will be a non-js dropdown list of all "Available states and provinces" you have enabled in CiviCRM's localization settings.
+This is exact same behavior as on CiviCRM profiles.

 USING SPECIAL LINKS IN CIVIMAIL